PalmettoPride is accepting submissions for the annual Louie’s Library Children’s Book Contest.

 Cherish Taylor, a student at Irmo Middle School wrote and illustrated 2019’s winning entry, Louie’s Park.
 Taylor was the first winner to write and illustrate their book.
 PalmettoPride, along with help from Representative Chip Huggins and Taylor’s family, surprised her with a copy of the published book at her school.
-Contact firstname.lastname@example.org for more information or would like to request copies of our books for your students!
+Contact firstname.lastname@example.org for more information or to request copies of our books!